 Komodo has similar characteristics to other cryptocurrencies.
 It is fully verifiable, transparent, and decentralized.
 However, what makes it different is its function within Komodo’s decentralized ICO platform.
 As the platform’s token, it can be used to conduct operations therein.

 Further definitions and explanations about Komodo can be found online via websites like Reddit.
 The academic world has generally been skeptical of the rise of blockchain technology, so independent research must be conducted largely on the internet.

 Currently, there is no way for users to directly purchase KMD with cash.
 Users must find an exchange that allows other cryptocoins like BTC or ETH to be traded for KMD.
 Examples are Bittrex, Cryptopia, and CoinExchange.

-Therefore in order to buy Komodo, one must first create a cryptocurrency wallet--a digital "bank account" that houses crypto assets--and register an account with an exchange.
-The account can be funded with cash or with a credit card, and once the funds are transferred, Bitcoin or Ethereum must be purchased on the exchange.
+Therefore, in order to buy Komodo, one must first create a cryptocurrency wallet--a digital "bank account" that houses crypto assets--and register an account with an exchange.
+The account can be funded with cash or credit card, and once the funds are transferred, Bitcoin or Ethereum must be purchased on the exchange.
 Then KMD can be purchased on a compatible exchange by exchanging KMD for another crypto coin.